PrismLauncher/prismlauncher.org/src/wiki/help-pages/Java-settings.md

 ![](/img/Java-settings-memory.png)

 Java memory settings.
 NOTE: MORE RAM ALLOCATED DOESN'T MEAN BETTER PERFORMANCE!
-In fact, in most use cases 4GB of ram allocated should be more than enough
+In fact, in most use cases (except you're playing big modpacks) 4GB of ram allocated should be more than enough

 ## Java Runtime
 ![](/img/Java-settings-runtime.png)